lifehackett/redaxt/README.md

 }
 ```

-# Redact Action Creators
+# Redaxt Action Creators
 This quickly becomes repetitive across data types.
 This same behavior can be done in a more declarative way.

-Here is the above example recreated with Redact
+Here is the above example recreated with Redaxt
 ```js
 // Create action takes 1-N of these functions. const fetchFoosSuccess = createAction(